tuurbo/amazon-payment/README.md

         ->with('failure_message', 'Failed to connect to your Amazon account.
 Please try again.');

 }

+// (optional) Wrap your Order transaction with the below code to revert the order if the amazon payment fails.
+// DB::beginTransaction();

 // create customers order
 $order = new Order;